Your lungs are powerhouse organs that work hard to keep you alive. Check out these fun facts about lungs and prepare to be surprised!

-Since you breathe in and out all day long, you probably don’t realize how hard your lungs are working – unless you get out of breath from playing or exercising!
+Since you breathe in and out all day, you probably don’t realize how hard your lungs work – unless you get out of breath from playing and exercising!

-The lungs are part of your respiratory system, and they work with your circulatory system to bring oxygen to your muscles and other organs.
+The lungs are part of your respiratory system.
+They work with your circulatory system to bring oxygen to your muscles and other organs.
 As blood travels through your body, it goes to the lungs, picks up the oxygen you breathe in, and then takes it to the rest of your body.

 Your blood also carries carbon dioxide to your lungs so you can breathe it out.